Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 They mislead a buyer’s agent into believing that the seller considered their client’s offer but ultimately chose another.

-And the seller is never aware of their real estate agent’s secret trick.
+And the seller is never aware.

 1. Ensure your agent does not have a history of representing both the seller and buyer in the same transaction.